JoeDunnStable/stable_distribution/README.md

 He has released a compiled version 3.12.02 of his Fortran program STABLE, [stable.exe](http://academic2.american.edu/~jpnolan/stable/stable.exe).
 It's not open source and he's not explicit about its license.
-The two of the test programs compare the output of the present package to the output of Nolan's package.
 2. Many of the routines in this package started out life as C++ translations of the stabledist package for R, the source code for which is available at [stabledist_0.7-0](https://cran.r-project.org/src/contrib/stabledist_0.7-0.tar.gz)